bphermansson/EspSparsnasGateway/README.md

 sends encoded data by radio to a control panel.
 This device collects the data and sends it to MQTT-enabled receivers in json-format.

-The data is also printed to the seriaĺ port.
+The data is also printed to the serial port.
 If the reception is bad, the received data can be bad.
 This gives a CRC-error, the data is in this case not sent via MQTT but printed via the serial port.

 The data sent via MQTT is in json format and looks like this: